-Cost of revenue consists primarily of materials and the costs related to the production of our intraoral device, including direct labor, inbound shipping and allocable manufacturing overhead costs.
+Cost of revenue consists primarily of materials and the costs related to the production of the intraoral device, including employee compensation, other employee-related expenses, inbound shipping and allocable manufacturing overhead costs.
 ProSomnus has a policy to classify initial recruiting and training costs of new manufacturing employees as part of research and development expenses in the consolidated statements of operations.

-Sales and marketina
+Sales and marketing

 Sales and marketing costs primarily consist of salaries, bonuses, benefits and travel costs for employees engaged in sales and marketing activities, as well as website, advertising, conferences and other promotional costs.
+We expect sales and marketing expenses to continue increasing in absolute dollars as we expand our sales organization both domestically and internationally.